 - Chromium – influences insulin – found in lentils, spices, potatoes.

 - Fluoride – teeth enamel – found in water, tea leaves.

 - Manganese – activates enzymes – found in tea, cereals, nuts.

 - Others – required by the body at very low levels.

 Three of the above minerals account for 98% of the body’s mineral content by weight, and these are calcium, phosphorus, and magnesium.

 Calcium and phosphorus play many roles within the body at a cellular level.
-They are best known for being major components of bone matter.
+However, they are best known for being major components of bone matter.